luna215/signoz.io/blog/2023-11-16-otel-webinar-openllmetry.md

 ---
-title: OpenTelemetry for AI - OpenLLMetry with SigNoz and Traceloop
+title: How to Montior Your AI Model Usage with SigNoz and Traceloop
 slug: otel-webinar-openllmetry
 date: 2023-11-16
 tags: [OpenTelemetry]
-authors: priyansh
+authors: nicamellifera
-description: Join Nica and Nir to discuss how machine learning can be monitored with OpenTelemetry.
-We'll see how the SigNoz dashboards can help you monitor resource use, performance, and find problems before your infra budget goes haywire....
+description: The instrumentation library OpenLLMetry from Traceloop offers a way to monitor the usage of LLM API's.
+In a recent webinar we got to see how SigNoz dashboards can help you monitor resource use, performance and find problems before your token usage on any AI service goes haywire.
 image: /img/blog/2023/11/otel-webinar-openllmetry-cover.jpeg
 keywords:
   - opentelemetry